oauthstuff/draft-oauth-par/main.md

    * Editorial updates
    * Mention that https is required for the PAR endpoint
    * Add some discussion of browser form posting an authz request and the benefits of PAR for any application
+   * Added text about motivations behind PAR
+   * Better explain one-time use recommendation of the request_uri

    -02